frontiersi/tenement-tools/README.md

 - What version of ArcGIS Pro are you using (e.g., 2.8, 2.9)
 - If possible, provide a screenshot of the error message
 - Any other useful information

+## Known bugs
+### Map outputs from tools do not look correct/match tutorial
+A bug has been found where the output from a tool (e.g., metric layers from Phenolopy) do not visualise properly (even though the model was successful).
+These layers can look all red or blue, have very subdued colours, not match tutorial data.
+As we explore this issue, you can get around it by going to Add Data > Add Multimdemnsional Data > select the raw output NetCDF (.nc) from the tool you just ran.